Financial Samurai

 The Median Net Worth Of US Households Over Time Has Gone Nowhere

 Edward Wolff, a professor of economics at NYU put together a really shocking median net worth chart over time in 2013 dollars I wanted to share with everybody.
-The main takeaways are:
+The data highlights the median net worth four years after the 2009 global financial crisis.

 1) The median net worth of middle class households has dropped by a whopping 44% since 2007 and has not recovered after the worst was over in 2010.